Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning For Trajectory Data Management

 \textbf{Map-Matching,} \textit{which converts spatio-temporal points' latitude and longitude sequences into road segment sequences,} facilitating downstream intelligent transportation tasks.
 As illustrated in Fig~\ref{fig:pre-process}, the original trajectory sequence $\{p_1, ..., p_{13}\}$ can be mapped to road segments $\{r_1, ..., r_{7}\}$.

-Most previous studies on map matching evolved from geometric~\cite{taylor2001road} and topological~\cite{quddus2003general} matching to probabilistic statistical~\cite{ochieng2003map} algorithms.
-Among these, the Hidden Markov Models (HMM) exhibit better robustness to noise and sampling rates, as demonstrated in~\cite{mm-fmm}.
-However, HMM-based methods do not fully capitalize on the vast amounts of trajectory data.
-DeepMM~\cite{mm-deepmm} develops the first deep model with the attention mechanism that accurately map the sparse and noisy trajectory onto the road network.
-Due to the lack of well-matched trajectory data, a Transformer-based model with a transfer learning approach~\cite{mm-transformer} is proposed.
-This method utilizes generated trajectory data to pre-train the model and subsequently fine-tune it with a limited number of labeled data.
-Furthermore, L2MM~\cite{jiang2023l2mm} suggests high-frequency trajectory augmentation and data distribution augmentation to enhance the model's map matching task generalization.
-Nonetheless, the above methods ignore the graph nature of map matching.
-GraphMM~\cite{mm-graph} incorporates graph neural networks to extract correlations between trajectories and roads, as well as inter-trajectory and trajectory-road correlations.
-Beyond this, DMM~\cite{mm-dmm}, TBMM~\cite{zhu2023map}, and FL-AMM~\cite{mm-fl} extend it to map matching scenarios with wireless sensor data by incorporating technologies such as federated learning and reinforcement learning.
+Most prior studies on map matching progressed from geometric~\cite{taylor2001road} and topological~\cite{quddus2003general} approaches to probabilistic statistical algorithms~\cite{ochieng2003map}.
+Hidden Markov Models (HMMs), specifically, demonstrate superior robustness to noise and varying sampling rates~\cite{mm-fmm}.
+However, HMM-based methods do not fully utilize abundant trajectory data.
+DeepMM~\cite{mm-deepmm} introduced the first deep model using an attention mechanism for accurately mapping sparse and noisy trajectories onto the road network.
+Addressing the scarcity of well-matched data, a Transformer-based model~\cite{mm-transformer} employs transfer learning, pre-training on generated data and fine-tuning with limited labeled samples.
+Besides, L2MM~\cite{jiang2023l2mm} proposes high-frequency and data distribution augmentation to improve the model's generalization for map matching.
+Nevertheless, these methods overlook the graph nature of the problem.
+GraphMM~\cite{mm-graph} incorporates graph neural networks to extract intra-trajectory, inter-trajectory, and trajectory-road correlations.
+Beyond this, DMM~\cite{mm-dmm}, TBMM~\cite{zhu2023map}, and FL-AMM~\cite{mm-fl} extend map matching to scenarios involving wireless sensor data by integrating techniques like federated and reinforcement learning.

-\subsubsection{Storage}
+\subsection{Storage}

 To cope with the surge in streaming trajectory data, research in trajectory storage, indexing, and querying remains crucial.